-Internal walls

-Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Internal walls Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Condensation readings to wall linings particularly beside external doors.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-No access was available to any sub-floor areas and accordingly no comment can be made as to the condition of this area.